 Step-Up In Basis: What Is It And How Does It Work?

-A step-up in basis occurs when the value of inherited assets readjusts to the current fair market value (FMV) for tax purposes.
-It’s a legal and commonly used tax strategy in estate planning that allows owners to leave capital assets to an heir who can avoid paying taxes on its appreciation.
+A step-up in basis occurs when the value of an inherited asset readjusts to the current fair market value (FMV) for tax purposes.
+It’s a legal and commonly used tax strategy in estate planning that lets owners leave capital assets to an heir, and the heir avoids paying taxes on the asset’s appreciation.

-A step-up in basis can apply to stocks, bonds, mutual funds and physical properties, like real estate.
-If you’ve recently inherited any of these financial assets, we’re going to cover everything you need to know to save on capital gains taxes.
+A step-up in basis can apply to stocks, bonds, mutual funds and physical properties like real estate.
+If you’ve recently inherited any of these financial assets, we’ll cover everything you need to know to save on capital gains taxes.

 See What You Qualify For